weslashley/iOSI-precourse-onboarding/01-task/README.md

 Due to the necessary tools used for iOS development, **Macs are required** for this course.
 We strongly suggest that students bring laptops with screens of *at least 13-inches*.
 Having an 11-inch (or smaller) screen has been shown to adversely affect student performance.

-Student laptops should be using OS X 10.10 or higher, ideally 10.11 (El Capitan). *This rules out some older MacBook models.* If you have any questions, feel free to connect with your instructor!
+Student laptops should be using OS X 10.10 or higher, ideally 10.12 (Sierra). *This rules out some older MacBook models.* If you have any questions, feel free to connect with your instructor!

 <a name="tutorials"></a>